senorflor/dependable-demo/README.md

 in a relatively functional JS project that does a lot of stateful stuff.

+## prerequisites and instructions

+- install node (haven't tested for version requirements or non-Darwin compatibility)
+- ./gogogo (it has a node shebang)

 ## goals

 To feel free to do some unusual and possibly ugly stuff for a while to seek out: